risk-first/website/docs/risks/Dependency-Risks/Lock-In-Risk/Lock-In-Risk.md

 ### 1. Sunk Costs

-The Sunk Cost of the [Learning Curve](/tags/Learning-Curve-Risk) we've overcome to integrate the dependency, which may fail to live up to expectations (_cf._ [Feature Fit Risks](/tags/Feature-Fit-Risk)).
+The Sunk Cost of the learning curve we've overcome to integrate the dependency, which may fail to live up to expectations (_cf._ [Feature Fit Risks](/tags/Feature-Fit-Risk)).
 We can avoid accreting this by choosing the _simplest_ and _fewest_ dependencies for any task, and trying to [Meet Reality](/thinking/Meeting-Reality) quickly.

 **Threat**: Although you can anticipate the level of commitment, choosing a dependency in advance is a [bet](/tags/Bet) where you have limited information.